-Some agents include advertising and marketing costs in their commission, while for others this is an additional fee.
+Some agents include advertising and marketing costs in their commission, while for others, this is an additional fee.
 Likewise, some agents charge a flat fee while others charge based on a percentage of the sale price.
-According to LocalAgentFinder, you can usually expect advertising and marketing fees to run between 0.5% and 1.0% of the sale price of the property.
+According to LocalAgentFinder, you can usually expect advertising and marketing fees to run between 0.5% and 1.0% of the property’s sale price.

-When a building gets older and items within it wear out, they depreciate in value.
-The ATO governs legislation that allows owners of any income producing property to claim a tax deduction for this wear and tear.
+When a building gets older and items within it wear out, they depreciate.
+The ATO governs legislation that allows owners of any income-producing property to claim a tax deduction for this wear and tear.

 Essentially, there are three components to a depreciation schedule.
-The first is Capital Works Depreciation, the second is Depreciation on Plant & Equipment and the third is Renovations and Improvements.
+The first is Capital Works Depreciation; the second is Depreciation on Plant & Equipment and the third is Renovations and Improvements.
 Capital Works Depreciation is based on the original construction cost.
-Depreciation on Plant & Equipment is where items such as carpets, blinds, ovens and many more items can be depreciated at accelerated rates.
-Renovations and Improvements allows for capital improvements done to the property.
+Depreciation on Plant & Equipment is where carpets, blinds, ovens and many more items can be depreciated at accelerated rates.
+Renovations and Improvements allow for capital improvements done to the property.

-Claiming depreciation deductions is a significant taxation benefit, and one which many investment property owners are unaware of.
+Claiming depreciation deductions is a significant taxation benefit and one of which many investment property owners are unaware of.
 Depreciation is a non-cash deduction, meaning you do not need to spend any money to claim it.

-In order to claim depreciation deductions, property investors generally need to enlist a specialist Quantity Surveyor to complete a comprehensive capital allowances and tax depreciation report or schedule.
-When completed, a tax depreciation schedule outlines the deductions available for both capital works and plant and equipment assets and this is used each financial year when preparing tax returns.
+Property investors generally need to enlist a Quantity Surveyor to complete comprehensive capital allowances and tax depreciation reports or schedules to claim depreciation deductions.
+When completed, a tax depreciation schedule outlines the deductions available for both capital works and plant and equipment assets, and this is used each financial year when preparing tax returns.
 Normally the report will cost about AUD 450 to 1,000 depending on the type of the property.
 You can check with your tax consultant.